Guy Sylvestre

-Sylvestre served as a translator in the Senate of Canada 1942–1944 and at the World War II Wartime Information Board in 1944–45.
-He was subsequently private secretary to the Rt.
-Hon.
-Louis St. Laurent, Prime Minister of Canada, between 1945 and 1950, a position which led to important civil service jobs.
+Sylvestre served as a translator in the Senate of Canada from 1942 to 1944 and at the World War II Wartime Information Board in 1944 and 1945.
+He was subsequently private secretary to Louis St. Laurent, Prime Minister of Canada, between 1945 and 1950, a position which led to important civil service jobs.

 In 1956 to 1968, he was Associate Director of the Library of Parliament and then became the second National Librarian at what is now Library and Archives Canada from 1968 to 1983.
 The library experienced extraordinary growth under his leadership, housed in a new building on Wellington Street.
 The collection grew rapidly and the national bibliography Canadiana was automated.

 After retirement from the civil service, he was President of the Canadian Institute for Historical Microreproductions from 1983 to 1986; Chairman, Ottawa Valley Book Festival, 1988–92; Chairman of Committee for the Governor General's Literary Awards; Past Chairman, Canadian Writers Foundation.